klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 In order to serialize an arbitrary class, the `__reduce__` method must be implemented, in a similar way it was for pickle.

-How the exploitation works?
-Let's consider the following vulnerable code:
+How does the exploitation works?
+Considering the following vulnerable code:

 ```python
 import yaml